Retirement Architects Weekly Market Review: April 17th, 2026

 Bullish Asset Allocation Narratives

-• AI boom including substantial infrastructure buildouts, projected productivity gains, and earnings potential.
+• AI implementation including infrastructure buildouts, productivity gains, and earnings potential.

 Bearish Asset Allocation Narratives